Our treatment approach

 One or more of the following therapies may be recommended to treat the cancer or help relieve symptoms.

-Surgery usually is the first treatment for childhood brain tumors.
+Surgery usually is the first treatment for brain tumors in children.
 If complete removal of the tumor is not possible, the surgeon will remove as much as the tumor as possible without damaging surrounding areas.

 Surgery also may help: